anwarmamat/cmsc330spring21/project5a/README.md

 Installing Rust and Cargo
 -------------------------
-If you are working in grace, run `module avail rust` every time you log in.
+If you are working in grace, See post [@1845](https://piazza.com/class/kk79wy51s4z3jg?cid=1845) on piazza

 To install Rust, please see the [Install Rust](https://www.rust-lang.org/tools/install) page.